 “Smart beta” is really factor exposure management…

-The management of factor exposures is not really new, but it is a greatly expanded world thanks to advances in analytics and a broader set of investment instruments (ETFs, futures, other derivatives).
-This means that ‘factors’ no longer just refer to capitalisation and value and growth, but now include hundreds of possibilities.
+The management of factor exposures is not really new, but it is a greatly expanded world thanks to advances in analytics and a broader set of investment instruments (ETFs, futures, other derivatives.)
+These mean that “factors” no longer just refers to capitalization and value and growth, but now includes hundreds of possibilities.

 …and factor exposure management can be used in currencies, too

-The application of currency strategies in active portfolios requires skill and a sound process.
+So the application of currency strategies in active portfolios requires skill and a sound process.
 As has often been observed: smart beta is only smart when it’s in the right hands.
-In short, as with all factor exposures, currency factor exposures are good tools, but success depends on the skill of the user.
+In short, as with all factor exposures, these are good tools, but success depends on the skill of the user.